Elements-Agency/benjaminjyoung/content/artwork/escape/index.md

 The overall mood of the painting is one of solitude and silence, evoking a sense of introspection or the quiet beauty of nature in winter.
 The technique is done with watercolor, highlighting the fluidity of the colors and the soft gradients that suggest the chill and dampness of the snowy environment.

-This is the first iteration in the [Snow Escape series](/tags/snow-escape-series).
+This is the first iteration in the [Winter Escape series](/tags/winter-escape-series).

 {{< purchase >}}